 Mozambique is one of the most exciting countries you'll ever visit - the long Indian Ocean coastline is dotted with incredible beaches.
-From Kitesurfing to surfing, scuba diving, safari's, fishing and more, there something for everyone to enjoy!
+From Kitesurfing to surfing, scuba diving, safaris, fishing and more, there is something for everyone to enjoy!
 Make sure you take a break from kiteboarding and check out Kruger National Park while you are there - you won't regret it!

 Maputo's (the capital) simple, laid-back beach life draws travellers here.
 Favoured by South Africans as their secret beach escape, you'll find low-key, boutique lodges, dazzling white sands and mineral-rich waters inhabited by abundant marine life.

 Praia do Bilene is a small village located about 3 hours north of the capital, and this is also where you'll find some of the best kiteboarding Mozambique offers.
 Praia do Bilene's market is on the main street and where you will find an abundance of fruits, vegetables and souvenirs.
 You'll also find a few bars and restaurants.

 Praia do Tofo is another small village located about 7 hours from the capital, and it is built inside a bay.
 This spot can get quite touristic.
 There are several small surf shops in the area if you want to rent surfing gear and three big PADI 5 stars diving schools on the site if you're potentially diving with whale sharks, dolphins, and mantas!

 The windy season kicks off from September to March, ranging from 15 - 25 knots daily.
 The weather temperature varies from 40c on a sunny day to 20c on a stormy day, so make sure you pack a couple of sweatshirts.
 I took my shorty for kiteboarding, and that worked perfectly, so I'd recommend you also pack one of those.

 The easiest way to get around is local transportation; it's cheap and reliable!